-Air-to-water heat pumps (AWHPs) are a vapor compression HVAC technology that provides space conditioning and, in some cases, domestic hot water (DHW) heating.
-AWHPs feature electrically powered compressors that utilize outdoor air as the heat source (or sink) and deliver heated or cooling water via a refrigerant-to-water heat exchanger to meet the space conditioning (and in some cases DHW) load.
-As a hydronic-based system, space conditioning delivery options include standard or low profile fan coil units, ceiling or wall mounted fan coils, radiant floor systems, and radiant ceiling panels (Chiltrix 2019) (Frontier Energy 2019).
-In addition to enhancing the current CBECC-Res modeling of AWHPs, this measure proposes to recognize radiant ceiling panels as a viable AWHP delivery option and adds necessary HERS verifications.
+Air-to-water heat pumps (AWHPs) are a vapor compression HVAC technology that provides space conditioning and, in some cases, domestic hot water (DHW) heating.1 AWHPs feature electrically powered compressors that utilize outdoor air as the heat source (or sink) and deliver heated or cooling water via a refrigerant-to-water heat exchanger to meet the space conditioning (and in some cases DHW) load.
+As a hydronic-based system, space conditioning delivery options include standard or low-profile fan coil units, ceiling or wall mounted fan coils, radiant floor systems, and radiant ceiling panels (Chiltrix 2019) (Frontier Energy 2019).
+In addition to enhancing the current CBECC-Res modeling of AWHPs, this measure proposes to recognize radiant ceiling panels as a viable hydronic system delivery option and adds necessary HERS verifications.

-As an all-electric HVAC equipment type, AWHPs can play a role in supporting the state of California's movement to a low-carbon future.
-Since all refrigeration components are contained in the outdoor unit, AWHPs have significant advantages in terms of precise factory refrigerant charging and avoidance of any field refrigerant connections which are more prone to future refrigerant leakage issues and potential contamination when refrigerant servicing or recharging is needed.
-This has long term performance benefits over the lifetime of the equipment and should ultimately be recognized in future updates to the Title 24, Part 6 Standards.
-Since the refrigerant is fully contained in the outdoor unit, this product type is also potentially more amenable to future AWHP products utilizing low global warming potential refrigerants which may not be appropriate for indoor use (such as flammable refrigerants).
-Additionally, hydronic AWHP systems coupled with a larger storage tank provides for the opportunity to utilize thermal storage for off-peak charging during times of excess photovoltaic or wind energy which thereby can mitigate evening peak electrical demands.
+As an all-electric HVAC equipment type, AWHPs can play an increasing role in supporting the state of California's movement to a low-carbon future.
+Since all refrigeration components are contained in the outdoor unit, AWHPs have significant advantages in terms of precise factory refrigerant charging and avoidance of any field refrigerant connections which are more prone to refrigerant leakage issues and potential contamination or mischarge when future refrigerant servicing or recharging is needed.
+The factory charged and sealed refrigeration system has long term performance advantages over the lifetime of the equipment, with these benefits ideally recognized in future updates to the Title 24, Part 6 Standards relative to field charged systems.
+Since the refrigerant is fully contained in the outdoor unit, this product type is also more amenable to converting to low global warming potential (GWP) refrigerants which may not be appropriate for indoor use (such as flammable refrigerants).
+Additionally, hydronic AWHP systems coupled with a supplemental space conditioning storage tank provides for the opportunity to integrate thermal storage for off-peak charging during times of excess photovoltaic or wind energy which thereby can mitigate evening peak electrical demands.
 All of these beneficial attributes contribute to interest in this technology as an increasing viable HVAC solution in the years ahead.